Christopher Clavius: Early life

-Little is known about Clavius' early life other than the fact that he was born in Bamberg in either 1538 or 1537.
+Little is known about Christopher Clavius' early life, with the only certain fact being that he was born in Bamberg in either 1538 or 1537.
 His given name is not known to any great degree of certainty—it is thought by scholars to have perhaps been Christoph Clau or Klau.
 There are also some who think that his taken name, Clavius, may be a Latinization of his original German name, suggesting that his name may have been Schlüssel (German for 'key', which is clavis in Latin).